ArlCIbe/CCMod1/CSS/display.md

 ___

+### DISPLAY: NONE

-#### display: none - commonly used with JavaScript to hide and show elements without deleting and recreating them
+- commonly used with JavaScript to hide and show elements without deleting and recreating them
-hint: `script` defaults to display: none.
+G2K: <script> defaults to display: none.

 Note: Setting the display property of an element only changes **how the element is displayed**, *NOT* what kind of element it is (e.g. an inline element with display: block; is not allowed to have other block elements inside it).

-#### Hide an Element - display:none or visibility:hidden?
+#### Hiding an Element

 **display: none** - the page will be display as if the element is simply not there.
 **visibility:hidden** - b/c it's still taking up the same space as before, the element will affect the page layout.